Themba Mabaso

-Thembinkosi 'Themba' Mabaso, State Herald, or National Herald, of South Africa, is director of that country's Bureau of Heraldry.
+Thembinkosi 'Themba' Mabaso is a South African herald.
+He has served as State Herald of South Africa as the director of the country's Bureau of Heraldry since 2002.

 Together with the Heraldry Council, his office forms part of the National Archives of South Africa, under the Ministry of Arts & Culture.

 Career

 Before becoming a herald, Mabaso's professional experience was in art galleries and fine art preservation.
 In 1999 and 2000, he was associated with Johannesburg Art Gallery in Johannesburg and was a chairman of the Conseil International des Musées (International Council of Museums).

 In 2002 Mabaso succeeded Frederick Brownell as State Herald of South Africa.
 His responsibilities including registering coats of arms, insignia badges, flags and seals.
 He also advises the South African government, corporations and individuals on matters of heraldry, uniforms and vexillology.